Security

 • Take notice of any unusual behavior where:

-• Immediate action or assistance is require.
+• Immediate action or assistance is required.

 • An offer too good to be true.